Unseen Object Instance Segmentation for Robotic Environments: Experiments

 \textbf{RRN Refinements.} In Figure \ref{fig:qualitative_refinement}, we qualitatively show the effect of the RRN.
 The top row shows the masks before refinement (after IMP), and the bottom row shows the refined masks.
 These images were taken in our lab with an Intel RealSense D435 RGB-D camera to demonstrate the robustness of our method to camera viewpoint variations and distracting backgrounds, as OCID and OSD have relatively simple backgrounds.
 Due to noise in the depth sensor, it is impossible to get sharp and accurate predictions from depth alone without using RGB.
 Our RRN can provide sharp masks even when the boundaries of objects are occluding other objects (examples 2 and 5).
 Our RRN is able to fix squiggly mask boundaries and patch up large missing chunks in the initial mask.

 \textbf{Robustness.} In Figure~\ref{fig:robustness_failure} (top), we demonstrate how our method is robust to errors in the pipeline.
 In row 1, the DSN produces a false positive foreground region in the top right of the image.
 However, there is not enough evidence in the center directions (not enough discretized angles are present), thus the Hough voting layer suppresses this potential object.
 In row 2, there are many spurious center direction predictions, however these are not considered as potential object centers by the Hough voting layer because they are not detected by the foreground mask.
 Additionally, one can see the many holes and spurious mask components in column 5.
+As seen in the ablation studies in Section~\ref{subsec:quantitative_2D}, applying the RRN here actually degrades the performance.
 The IMP cleans this image, making the refinement task easier for the RRN.

 \textbf{Failure Modes.} We show some failure modes of our DSN in Figure \ref{fig:robustness_failure} (bottom) on the OSD dataset.
 In row 1, we see an undetected object (green book) because the center of the mask is occluded.
 In the center direction image, there is no convergent point for this object which would be considered as the object center with all discretized angles pointing to it.
 In row 2, there is a false positive region detected by the DSN in the top right corner, which cannot be undone by the RRN.
 Lastly, in row 3, the DSN cannot correctly segment an object whose mask has been split in two by an occluding object.